RafaelNTeixeira/ComputerSecurity/LOGBOOK2.md

 - CVE-2023-27350 - Authentication Bypass (the attacker bypasses the authentication process entirely, being able to escalate privileges, move to other pages, steal or alter data, or download malicious firmware)

-- This vulnerability remote attackers to bypass authentication and execute arbitrary code on affected installations of PaperCut
+- This vulnerability allows attackers to bypass authentication and execute arbitrary code on affected installations of PaperCut

 - The specific flaw exists within the SetupCompleted class, resulting from improper access control